 - Potential workarounds for known accessibility issues

-- Information on navigating a Zoom meeting using a screen reader via the Zoom desktop app, iOS mobile app, and Zoom website
+- Information on navigating a Zoom meeting/webinar using a screen reader via the Zoom desktop app, iOS mobile app, and Zoom website

 - Additional third-party educational resources